ciatph/cron-firebase/README.md

 ## cron-firebase

-Testing upddating firestore via github actions cron.
+Testing updating a Firestore collection using a CRON job running on github actions.

 ### Requirements